DataFire/Integrations/integrations/generated/azure_logic/README.md

 ### AS2ErrorSettings
 * AS2ErrorSettings `object`: The AS2 agreement error settings.
-  * resendIfMdnNotReceived **required** `boolean`: The value indicating whether to resend message If MDN is not received.
+  * resendIfMDNNotReceived **required** `boolean`: The value indicating whether to resend message If MDN is not received.
   * suspendDuplicateMessage **required** `boolean`: The value indicating whether to suspend duplicate message.

 ### AS2MdnSettings